Procsiab/uaifai/README.md

 # Uai-Fai

-A dirty but simple Python script to automagically create a guest password on an Iliadbox/Freebox router:
+A (less than before, thanks [hacf-fr](https://github.com/hacf-fr)) dirty but simple Python script to automagically create a guest password on an Iliadbox/Freebox router:

 - depends on Python3 and the modules inside the `requirements.txt` file
 - automatically registers an app token through the router's API
+- implement the functionality through [freebox-api](https://github.com/hacf-fr/freebox-api)
-- uses plain HTTP for API requests
+- uses HTTPS for API requests, works for both French and Italian versions
 - prints the guest AP credentials as a QR-code inside the terminal

 By default, the generated guest key will expire after one day; also, the description and the key itself are randomly generated.